Home/Documentation

 If the attacker LLM never reaches the target (timeout/error) the result is ERROR, not a false “defended”; if the attacker itself refuses, that turn is skipped rather than scored.

-Beyond LLM-chat techniques, RAIDER runs non-chat probes for six formerly-manual ATLAS techniques:
+Beyond the LLM-chat techniques, RAIDER runs deterministic, consent-gated probe engines for ten more ATLAS techniques:

 • Artifact scan (AML.T0011.000, T0010.002/.003) — static pickle-opcode scan for code-exec-on-load + supply-chain provenance, in an isolated sandbox that never executes the artifact.